tilkinsc/LuaConsole/README.md

 # Goals
 * Be a better CLI application than PUC-Lua/LuaJIT
-* Have low codecoverage to prevent redundancy being executed (33% pseudo-goal)
+* Have low code-coverage to prevent redundancy being executed (0-30% pseudo-goal)
 * Support everything that I can, included everything compatible with PUC-Lua source
 * Prevent messy, obfuscating code
 * Be CLI dependant and independant